Coca-Cola should have prevented, minimally detected, disposal breach

-Headlines around the world read “Coca-Cola suffers data breach after employee ‘borrows’ 55 laptops.”
+Headlines around the world read, “Coca-Cola suffers data breach after employee ‘borrows’ 55 laptops.”

-Coca-Cola is famous for security safeguards.
+Coca-Cola is famous for its security safeguards.
 It has kept the secret formula of Coke safe for more than a century.

 How could a trusted insider get away with stealing so much equipment for so long?
 The answer is simple: Inadequate security controls around Coca-Cola’s IT asset disposition process.

 Like every large organization, Coke constantly replaces outdated laptops, computers, servers, and countless other electronic devices.
 Because retired equipment still contains sensitive data, organizations must have adequate safeguards for the entire process of IT asset disposition (ITAD).

 As this breach revealed, ITAD is full of hidden hazards.
 Without adequate controls, employee theft and recycler fraud can go undetected.
 “Safeguard” is a synonym for countermeasure…in security-speak, this means internal control.
 There are two basic types of internal control: preventive and detective.

 A lock on the door of the vault in the Coca-Cola corporate museum is an example of preventive control.
 An alarm system on the vault door would be considered a detective control.

 Coke may have had detective controls in place.
 However, they were adequate.
 They overlooked an essential aspect.
 A critical aspect of detective control is the separation of duties.
 It appears Coke let the fox watch the hen house.